 We are exclusively a Plaintiff’s firm.
 Our attorneys handle any type of serious injury case.
 No matter what act act negligence caused your injury, our lawyers will fight for compensation from the responsible party.
 We can also answer your important questions about how personal injury cases work and what to expect.

-At the law offices of Taylor Martino, P.C., we are exclusively a plaintiffs’ firm, which means that we are committed to protecting the rights and options of those who are harmed by the negligence of others.
+At the law offices of Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, Alabama, we are exclusively a plaintiffs’ firm.
+Which means that we are committed to protecting the rights and options of those who are harmed by the negligence of others.
 We have extensive experience representing those involved in a wide range of accident types, have helped those suffering from permanent and disabling injuries recover large settlement awards, and have trial experience.
-If you have suffered a serious injury in Alabama and don’t know where to turn or what steps to take next, our personal injury lawyers are here to represent you.
+If you have suffered a serious injury in Alabama and don’t know where to turn or what steps to take next, our personal injury attorneys in Mobile, AL & surrounding areas are here to represent you.

 We are confident in our ability to represent you, no matter the type of accident in which you’ve been involved or the extent of injury you’ve suffered.
-We have experience helping who have been injured in an accident type listed below, or are pursuing a claim in one of the following practice areas–
+We have experience helping who have been injured in an accident type listed below, or are pursuing a claim in one of the following Mobile, AL personal injury practice areas–